 You should not invest in Google expecting a dividend at this point.
 The company is currently retaining earnings to fuel growth.
 While Google has grown massively over previous years, they are still using their earnings to maintain their dominance in their niche similar to Netflix.
 You should anticipate any potential returns to come from an increase in the stock price alone.

 It is possible that Google will pay a dividend in the future.
-This usually happens when a company has exhausted many avenues of growth, but is still earning enough to reward shareholders with a dividend payment.
+This usually happens when a company has exhausted many avenues of growth but is still earning enough to reward shareholders with a dividend payment.
 Dividend payments, particularly if they can be increased over time, often signal that a company is in a strong or stable financial situation.
-However, it appears that we are not close to seeing a dividend payment from Google any time soon.